sank20144/mirlens/README.md

 # mirlens

-A minimal custom `rustc` driver.
-It compiles a Rust file, pulls the MIR of every function, and hands each one to `analyze` in `src/main.rs`. `analyze` currently just prints the MIR — it's the single hook for building an analysis on top.
+A custom `rustc` driver that reads the MIR of every function in a crate and runs a small analysis over it.

+For each function it:

+- **walks the MIR** — basic blocks, their statements and terminator, down into the rvalues and operands (`src/walk.rs`), and
+- **prints a rough symbolic summary** — gives each parameter a symbolic value and reports what the function returns in terms of those inputs, folding in constants and building arithmetic expressions (`src/summary.rs`).

+So `fn f(x: i32) -> i32 { x * 2 + 1 }` reports `returns ((_1 * 2) + 1)`.

 The driver runs the compiler as a library (`rustc_private`) and stops right after analysis, so it never produces a binary.
-It compiles with MIR optimizations off and UB checks preserved, which keeps the MIR faithful to what the source says.
+It keeps the MIR unoptimized with UB checks preserved, so the MIR stays faithful to what the source says.

 ## Build